Taika Waititi: 1999–2011: Early career and film debut

-2013–2019: Recognition
+2013–2019: Career breakthrough and expansion

 In 2013, Waititi co-wrote, co-directed and acted in the vampire comedy mockumentary What We Do in the Shadows with Clement.
 It premiered at the Sundance Film Festival in January 2014.
 Waititi and Clement played members of a group of vampires who live in an appropriately gothic house in modern-day Wellington.
 A television adaptation of the film was commissioned in May 2018, with Waititi as an executive producer and director.
 The series of the same name premiered on FX in March 2019; its second season received a Primetime Emmy Award nomination for Outstanding Comedy Series.

 Waititi's fourth feature, Hunt for the Wilderpeople, premiered at the 2016 Sundance Film Festival.
 When it was released in New Zealand, the comedy adventure broke Waititi's record for a New Zealand film in its opening weekend.
-Based on a book by Barry Crump, it centres on a young boy (played by Julian Dennison) and a grumpy man (played by Sam Neill) on the run in the forest.
+Based on a book by Barry Crump, it centres on a young boy (played by Julian Dennison) and a grumpy man (played by Sam Neill) on the run in the wilderness.
 Waititi wrote the initial screenplay for the 2016 Disney film Moana, which focused on gender and family.
 Those elements were passed over in favour of what became the final story.

 In 2017, Waititi won the award for New Zealander of the Year, but was unable to receive it in person due to work commitments.
 That year, he directed his first major studio film, Marvel Studios's Thor: Ragnarok, which was released in October.
 He also portrayed the alien Korg via motion capture in the film.
 He had previously directed a short film series for Marvel called Team Thor, chronicling the lives of Thor and his roommate, Darryl Jacobson.
 Thor: Ragnarok earned critical praise and was successful at the box office.
 Waititi was later consulted by Christopher Markus and Stephen McFeely on Thor's storylines for Avengers: Infinity War, to maintain the character's consistency in the Marvel Cinematic Universe.